Green Beret charged with murder urges military to dismiss case

 Wife of Green Beret charged with murder speaks outDec.
 18, 201802:45

-U.S. Special Operations Command (USASOC) spokesman Lt.
-Col. Loren Bymer said: "USASOC is aware of the document requesting dismissal of charges against Maj.
-Matt Golsteyn.
-It is currently under review at the appropriate command level and until further notice the Article 32 preliminary hearing is still scheduled for March 14, 2019 at Fort Bragg, N.C."
+A spokesman for U.S. Special Operations Command, Lt.
+Col. Loren Bymer, said Golsteyn's request was under review but that "until further notice the Article 32 preliminary hearing is still scheduled for March 14, 2019, at Fort Bragg, N.C."

-Golsteyn is accused of fatally shooting an Afghan man, who he suspected was a bomb maker, on February 22, 2010, near Forward Operating base McQuery in Marjah, Afghanistan.
+Golsteyn is accused of fatally shooting an Afghan man, who he suspected was a bombmaker, on Feb.
+22, 2010, near Forward Operating base McQuery in Marjah, Afghanistan.

 According to military documents, the Afghan man had been taken into custody over suspicions that he was responsible for planting explosives that killed two Marines days earlier.
 The man was ultimately released, but he was killed sometime afterward, according to the documents.